-After a delightful time at Miami Beach, we checked out of our hotel and headed into Miami for a some hours of exploration.
+After a delightful time at Miami Beach, we checked out of our hotel and started our Florida road trip by heading into Miami for a some hours of exploration.
 We didn’t have a lot of time, but we did want to see Bayfront Park, Little Havana, and Coconut Grove.
 Miami has so much more, but with limited time, you do what you can!

 First, we parked near the water – there are quite a few parking lots along Biscayne Boulevard – and took a walk along Bayside Marketplace and Bayfront Park.